 Protect your finances.
 Protect your identity.
 Protect yourself

-You can’t read the news without hearing about another big “hack” or case of identity theft.
+Scams and identity theft are a harsh reality of our increasingly connected world.
+Knowledge is power when it comes to fraud prevention, and the more you know about the latest scams the better.
 You can protect yourself – but it does require always paying attention to the information you share online, on the phone and in person.

-At Alltru Credit Union, we want you to be able to enjoy the benefits of our increasingly connected online world.
+At Alltru Credit Union, we want you to be able to enjoy the benefits and convenience of online tools and resources.
 That means knowing how to protect your identity and your account information, whether you are at home or on the go.

 How to protect yourself.